SileNce5k/discord_bot/README.md

 You should enter you discord user id, so you can use the admin commands.
 Every time you want to change something in this file, you have to restart the bot.

-If the config is ever changed, you need to either delete it and repeat the steps above or take a look at the util/createInitialConfig.js file
+If the config is ever changed, you need to either delete it and repeat the steps above or take a look at the util/createInitialConfig.js file.

 ## Known issues